-B. FINANCIAL STATEMENTS
+B. Financial Statements

 The accounts of the Commission are accounted for in an enterprise fund as required by GAAP.
-Enterprise funds are used to account for government operations (a) that are financed and operated in a manner similar to private business enterprises - where the intent of the governing body is that the costs (expenses, including depreciation) of providing goods or services to the general public on a continuing basis be financed or recovered primarily through charges for services; or (b) where the governing body has decided that periodic determination of revenues earned, and expenses incurred.
+Enterprise funds are used to account for government operations (a) that are financed and operated in a manner similar to private business enterprises - where the intent of the governing body is that the costs (expenses, including depreciation) of providing goods or services to the general public on a continuing basis be financed or recovered primarily through charges for services; or (b) where the governing body has decided that periodic determination of revenues earned, and expenses incurred, and/or net income is appropriate for capital maintenance, public policy, management control, accountability, and other purposes.